 I think so, and his website's recent The Creative Consistency Of SMiLE page totally jibes with this Heroes And Villains/dream, SMiLE/dream, idea.

 It's also very cool that both "Heroes And Villains: Part 1" and "Heroes And Villains: Part 2" were chosen to represent SMiLE on the Made In California compilation.
-Their inclusion on the new box set seems to justify their inclusion on this home-made version of SMiLE.
+Their inclusion on the box set seems to justify their inclusion on this home-made version of SMiLE.

 Following "The Elements: Fire" is an early version of "Cool, Cool Water."
 This was added because it's nice to hear some singing between instrumentals and also because it segues so nicely into the water chant that opens " Love To Say Dada ."